rigelblu/lumiere/languages/user-defined-types.md

 ##### Mojo (version >=0.4.x)

 - **Constraints**:
   - All fields must be declared upfront with a type.
-You can't add fields dynamically at run-time.
+You can't add fields dynamically at run-time
   - Values can't be assigned as part of the field declaration.
-Instead, use constructor to initialize the value of all fields.
+Instead, use constructor to initialize the value of all fields

 - **How it works:**
-  - The instance is automatically passed as the first argument, followed by any explicit arguments that you provide.
+  - The instance is automatically passed as the first argument, followed by any explicit arguments that you provide
   - The first argument of the method is an instance of the struct, so it doesn't require an explicit type annotation

 - **Conventions:**